The three breweries of St Gall Abbey and beer in Carolingian times.

 Abstract:

-The program plan of St. Gall Abbey, drawn in the year 820, is a starting point for studying the role of brewing in the Carolingian economy.
-Beer was drunk by the laity and the clergy.
-Monks and nuns were officially allowed to drink beer since the Synod of Aachen in 816, and to brew beer within their abbeys.
-This is why St Gall abbey plan foresees one brewery to make the beer of the monks, one for that of the distinguished guests, and one for the "small beer" given to the numerous servants of the abbey, the paupers, the pilgrims and the sick.
+The programmatic plan for St Gall Abbey, drawn up in 820, is a starting point for studying the role of brewing in the Carolingian economy.
+Beer was drunk by both lay people and the clergy.
+Monks and nuns were officially allowed to drink beer since the Synod of Aachen in 816, and to brew beer within the abbey walls.
+This is why the St Gall plan included a brewery for the monks' beer, one for distinguished guests, and finally one for the ‘small beer’ given to the abbey's many servants, the poor, pilgrims and the sick.

 Polyptichs, charters and cartularies complement this plan by providing data on the brewing of beer, the management of the many ingredients required for brewing, which are accounted in most details.
 These carolingians documents cover the economy of the abbeys and also the general organisation of the brewery on the scale of several agricultural estates, or even of an entire region such as the Meuse basin.
 These data enable us to outline the evolution of the social status of millers, maltsters and brewers, of their trades and their techniques.
 Initiated under the Carolingians, many deep social and economic changes led to the relative emancipation of the brewing trades around the 12th century.